tomjoht/learnapidoc/_docs/metrics_and_measurement/docapis_metrics_measuring_impact.md

 Finally, another problem with surveys is audience unreliability.
 We base the value of our docs around the user's perspective, but what if users are unreliable or unhelpful?
 There's a lot of variation, subjectivity, and unreliability with survey responses.
 Sometimes people use docs as a scapegoat for other issues related to poor product design, company dissatisfaction, or other frustrations.
 Often when I'm taking a survey, I base my responses on one part of the product or docs that I've been using, not on the whole.
 One bad topic can taint the user's response about the entire docs, distorting the quality measure.

+{% include image_ad_right.html %}

 Additionally, people who respond negatively in satisfaction surveys might not be your target audience.
 You might have been writing for an audience already familiar with a certain framework, but your survey might include someone new to the framework who found the docs worthless.
 Other times, users might respond so hastily that their responses are cryptic and vague.

 ### What can replace surveys?

 Note that I'm not entirely dismissive of surveys &mdash; I'm only being realistic.
 They have rarely worked for me.
 If the survey's purpose is to highlight the importance of documentation in general, how critical it is for complete and accurate documentation to help users complete tasks, great.
 But that's a different purpose than measuring documentation quality.
 A metric about the importance of docs would support resourcing for doc efforts or other goals for establishing tech comm's importance.
 But to make improvements with quality, you need information that is much more specific and actionable, and that's where general surveys tend to fall short.

 Rather than sink too much time and energy into surveys as the only way to measure doc effectiveness, I propose a much more concrete and realistic approach to measuring doc quality: detailed rubrics to assess docs.
 The rubric must take the general qualities of measurement (e.g., clarity, accuracy, relevance, findability, etc.) and make concrete what these abstract qualities mean and how they can be implemented.

 Also, while many scholars have defined characteristics for information quality, I've yet to see a rubric specifically focused on developer documentation.
 In the sections that follow, I'll go into specific detail for describing information quality with developer docs.

 ## Rubrics